tezos/tezos-mirror/docs/protocols/alpha.rst

   checks if it needs to upgrade to a new revision when it receives a ``Protocol_migration`` message.
 (MR :gl:`!7730`)

 - Remove the failsafe mechanism in inbox construction, aimed at errors that can never happen at begin application, block finalization, and migration.
 (MR :gl:`!7833`)

+- The field ``commitment`` in the operation ``Sc_rollup_cement`` is now deprecated.
+  The protocol computes the valid candidate commitment to cement, and cements it.
+  The provided ``commitment`` is omitted by the protocol and unchecked with the found one.
+(MR :gl:`!7316`)

 Zero Knowledge Rollups (ongoing)
 --------------------------------